Colleges by Location

 Student Population Diversity

 In 2024, out of the total number of students enrolled at the institution, the number of students of Asian origin was 82, while the number of Black American students was 827.
-1,581 students at this school declared as Hispanic/Latino and 89 identified with more than one race.
-The school also had 2 students who identified as Native Hawaiian or other Pacific Islander, as well as 5 American Indian or Alaska Native students.
+1,581 undergraduate students at this school identified as Hispanic/Latino and 89 as multirace.
+The school also had 2 students who identified as Native Hawaiian or other Pacific Islander, and 5 American Indian or Alaska Native students.
 There were also 38 students whose ethnicity is unknown.

 Cost